 Get the barbecue lit about an hour and a half before you’re ready to start cooking the main course.
 An hour in, everyone is probably starting to get a bit peckish, so that’s the time to stick some chorizo on for a starter that’ll really whet everyone’s appetite.

-Melt the fat a little bit and serve up Ur-Hop from Gulpener.
-The spiciness of the chorizo is great with this beer - it brings out the Ur-Hop’s hoppy character without making it overly bitter.
+Melt the fat a little bit and serve up a blonde to match - La Chouffe is our recommendation here!
+The spiciness of the chorizo is great with this beer, it brings out the hoppy character without making it overly bitter.

 Beef Burgers: This is a classic option - perfect for all ages!
 For the adults though, there is a perfect pairing that you know and love...malty, refreshing lagers.
 While this isn't mindblowing, it is truly the best match as the heaviness of the beef needs something a bit lighter.
 We recommend Heineken and Zipfer, as they are true crowd-pleasers that'll compliment your beefy creations.